JackMoaby/RitAngle-2023/docs/JAVASCRIPT/arrayUtils.md

 ---

 ## How to initialise
-For use within the src filetree use
+For use within the src filetree, use

 ```Javascript
 import ArrayUtils from "../utils/JS/arrayUtils.js"